quandl/quandl-ruby/README.md

 # Quandl Ruby Client [![Build Status](https://travis-ci.org/quandl/quandl-ruby.svg?branch=master)](https://travis-ci.org/quandl/quandl-ruby)

 The official ruby gem for all your data needs!
-The Quandl client can be used to interact with the latest version of the [Quandl restful API](https://www.quandl.com/tools/api).
+The Quandl client can be used to interact with the latest version of the [Quandl RESTful API](https://www.quandl.com/docs/api).

 ## Deprecation of old package